Lavrentiya: Air

 The village is served by Lavrentiya Airport.

 Roadways

 The village of Lorino is linked to Lavrentiya by a 40 km unpaved road.
 Other than this short road, Lavrentiya, despite being the administrative centre of the district, is not linked to any other part of the world by road.
-There is, however, a small number of roads within the settlement.
+However, the settlement has a small number of roads within it.

 Climate

 Lavrentiya has an arctic tundra climate (Köppen climate classification ET) because the warmest month has an average temperature between 0 and +10 C.